 Cybersecurity is a business process that is essential to protect and facilitate the continued growth of any business — whether big or small.
 Assessing these five key areas will support your goal of reducing risk by increasing cybersecurity awareness.

 Ben Hunter, III CISO, Advisory Services Principal, CPA/CITP, CISA, CRISC, CDPSE, CISM

 Ben is the Chief Information Security Officer for BRC and is a Principal in our Firm’s Risk Advisory Services Practice.
 He specializes in Cybersecurity and Information Technology Audits and Assessments.
 Ben began his cybersecurity career in the US Marine Corps.
 After becoming a Certified Public Accountant, he continued his cybersecurity and IT Audit training […]

 Andy Harding Chief Development Officer

-Andy serves as BRC’s Director of Practice Development (including marketing and corporate communications).
-Known as a bold and successful innovator of practice growth, Andy has over 20 years in the business community and 25+ years in the accounting industry and extensive knowledge in positioning complex services for CFOs and other “C-level” executives.
-Andy heads BRC’s strategic growth initiatives firm-wide in addition […]
+Andy serves as BRC’s Director of Practice Development (including marketing, corporate communications and Firm growth).
+Known as a bold and successful innovator of practice growth, Andy has nearly 35 years in the business community and 25+ years in the accounting industry and extensive knowledge in positioning complex services for CFOs and other “C-level” executives.
+Andy heads BRC’s strategic growth initiatives firm-wide […]